Comparing groups of 0-10 (more than, fewer than, equal to)

 We are asking for the number of objects, so we are not interested in their size, location, or rotation.
 This leads to an abstract understanding of a number that expresses only a number.

-In the exercise setup, it is possible to select instructions only for single quantities, i.e. only for: the same, more, or random (both options).
+In the exercise setup, it is possible to select instructions only for single quantities, i.e. only for: the same, more, or less.

 Tips for similar activities outside the app